pablobd/ContinuousControl-D4PG/Report.md

 ## Improvements

 In the next release, we plan to add the following improvements:
-* Batch normalization after each layer
+* Prioritized Experience Replay to speed up training.
+A fast implementation of Prioritized Experience Replay is possible using a special data structure called a Sum Tree.
-* Prioritized learning to speed up training
+* Test other algorithms: Asynchronous Actor-Critic Agents (A3C), Trust Region Policy Optimization (TRPO) and Proximal Policy Optimization (PPO).